Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Empirical Evaluation

 \paragraph{Models.} We evaluate the steering performance on three model families, covering different spans of model sizes: Llama (3.2-1b-it, 3.2-3b-it, 3.1-8b) \cite{grattafiori2024llama}, Gemma-2 (2b-it, Gemma-2-9b-it) \cite{team2024gemma}, Qwen 2.5 (1.5b-it, 3b-it, 7b-it) \cite{bai2023qwen}.
 We use the instruction-tuned version of each model and evaluate both performance in zero-shot setting and in-context learning (ICL) via few-shot prompts, providing a total of 4 random examples from the training set.

 \paragraph{Probing for content effects.} To inform subsequent test-time interventions and steering, we performed a preliminary observational study through linear probing \cite{belinkov2022probing,ferreira2021does} to identify where information about the validity and plausibility of arguments might be encoded within the models.
-To this end, we employ a linear layer on top of the frozen activations of the models after processing a syllogistic argument, classifying whether the argument is valid/invalid and plausible/implausible.
-Figure \ref{fig:probing} shows the results for formal validity on Llama 3 8B instruct (the results for plausibility and other models are reported in the Appendix).
-Overall, the probing experiments reveal that the information for both validity and plausibility is maximally localised in later layers, peaking at the last third quarter of the layers in the residual stream across different LLMs.
-Therefore, subsequent steering methods intervene on the last third quarter of layers at the last input token position.
+To this end, we employ a linear layer on top of the models' frozen activations after processing a syllogistic argument, classifying whether the argument is valid/invalid and plausible/implausible.
+Overall, the probing experiments reveal that the information for validity and plausibility is maximally localised in later layers in the residual stream, consistently peaking at the third quarter of the layers across different LLMs (the detailed results for probing formal validity and plausibility can be found in the supplementary material).
+Therefore, following the insights from probing, subsequent steering methods intervene within the third quarter of layers at the residual stream corresponding to the last input token position.

 \paragraph{Evaluation metrics.} We adopt different evaluation metrics to compute the effect of steering on syllogistic reasoning.
 First, we compute the accuracy (ACC) of each model when assessing the validity of the syllogistic arguments in the test set.
 In addition, we measure the content effect (CE) based on the difference in accuracy on different subsets of the test set.
 In particular, we measure both the cross-plausibility CE as the difference in overall accuracy between plausible and implausible arguments, as well as the intra-plausibility CE as the difference in accuracy between valid and invalid arguments given a fixed plausibility value.
 The overall CE reported in the experiments is computed as the average of cross and intra-plausibility CE.
-Finally, we report the ACC/CE ratio, since the target objective is to obtain maximal accuracy on formal reasoning with minimal content effect.
+Finally, we report the Acc/CE ratio, as the objective is to obtain maximal accuracy on formal reasoning with minimal content effect.

 \paragraph{Computing steering vectors.} We compute the steering vectors following the methodology described in Section \ref{sec:method_steering}.
 In particular, we run each model on a training set composed of 2400 examples equally split across different types of arguments, and select as positive steering vectors the average of the activations that lead to correct predictions, and as negative steering vectors, the average of the activations that lead to wrong predictions.